epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

   #include <SFML/System.h>
 ```

-Those lines refer to the main include you will use for all your Epitech project.
+Those lines refer to the main include you will use for all your Epitech game project.
 It contains all you need for graphic, sound, manage user key input, etc....

 ```c
 sfRenderWindow *create_window(unsigned int width,